Blog

 Countries at Risk

 Salmonella infections are common throughout all countries of the world.
-The risk for contracting typhoid is greater in temperate and tropical countries with poor sanitation, frequent power outages and overcrowded regions.
+The risk of contracting typhoid is greater in temperate and tropical countries with poor sanitation, frequent power outages and overcrowded regions.

 Travel Precautions